- DRSABCD is an acronym used in first aid to guide providers when helping a sick or injured person.

 DRSABCD stands for Danger, Response, Send, Airway, Breathing, CPR, Defibrillation.
 Each of these is a step – often quite a detailed step – that should be applied when providing first aid.

 If you’re none the wiser for hearing that, don’t worry – the acronym is a reminder for a set of skills learned as part of first aid training.
 You’re not expected to look at those words and automatically know what to do.
-When you take part in a first aid course, the DRSABCD protocol is covered in detail, including when and how to apply each step.
+When you take part in an in person first aid course or online first aid course, the DRSABCD protocol is covered in detail, including when and how to apply each step.
 The acronym is just a reminder of that process and the skills that go with it.

 When is DRSABCD used?

 DRSABCD is intended to be used at the very beginning of the first aid process.
 It’s for assessing the situation and the state of the injured or sick person to decide how to proceed with first aid.
 The initial step – “Danger” – involves checking the area for dangerous conditions, both to determine what might have harmed the person and to avoid falling victim to the same hazard.
 You can’t offer first aid to someone if you become a casualty yourself!